krahets/hello-algo/en/docs/chapter_searching/replace_linear_by_hashing.md

 # 10.4 &nbsp; Hash optimization strategies

-In algorithm problems, **we often reduce the time complexity of algorithms by replacing linear search with hash search**.
-Let's use an algorithm problem to deepen understanding.
+In algorithm problems, **we often reduce the time complexity of an algorithm by replacing a linear search with a hash-based search**.
+Let's use an algorithm problem to deepen the understanding.

 !!! question